bummbummgarage/bummbummgarage.github.io/modules/sequencer-0.1/index.md

 ![](121736146_988187851592777_9139359872235283236_n.jpg)

-Step sequencer that I built for my drum machine project.
+Step sequencer with gates and triggers that I built for my drum machine project.
 It's based on an Arduino Nano Every.

 ### Features